 Today's rule revises Sec.
 279.10(b)(2)(iii) by deleting reference to the listing status (under part 261, subpart D) of a hazardous waste that is mixed with used oil.
 This change is necessary to correct a contradiction in the regulations regarding applicability of the used oil management standards to mixtures of used oil and hazardous waste that is listed in subpart D solely because it exhibits one or more of the characteristics of hazardous waste identified in subpart C. In technical corrections to the used oil management standards published on May 3, 1993, (57 FR 26420), EPA amended Sec.
 279.10(b)(2) to correct an error in the September 10, 1992, standards regarding how these mixtures are regulated.
 At that time, conforming changes should have been, but were not made to Sec.
-279.10(b)(2)(iii).
+279.10(b)(2)(ii).
 As amended by today's rule, Sec.
-279.10(b)(2)(iii) correctly provides that mixtures of used oil and hazardous waste that solely exhibits one or more hazardous waste characteristic and mixtures of used oil and hazardous waste that is listed in subpart D solely because it exhibits one or more subpart C hazardous characteristics are regulated as used oil if the mixture is of used oil and a waste which is hazardous solely because it exhibits the characteristic of ignitability and the resultant mixture does not exhibit the characteristic of ignitability.
+279.10(b)(2)(iii) correctly provides that mixtures of used oil and hazardous waste that solely exhibits one or more hazardous waste characteristic and mixtures of used oil and hazardous waste that is listed in subpart D solely because it exhibits one or more subpart C hazardous solely because it exhibits one or more subpart C hazardous solely because it exhibits one or more subpart C hazardous solely because it exhibits one or more subpart C hazardous solely because it exhibits the characteristic of ignitability and the resultant mixture does not exhibit the characteristic of ignitability.